-Apple finally released the function we’ve all been asking for, a better sleep tracking system!
-In the new watchOS 9 and iOS 16 updates, Apple Watch users can now track sleep stages with Apple Watch.
+Apple finally released the function we’ve all been asking for, a better sleep-tracking system!
+In watchOS 9+ and iOS 16+, Apple Watch users can now track sleep stages with Apple Watch.

 So if you used SleepCycle or another third-party sleep tracking app, consider trying out Apple’s native Sleep app in watchOS 9+ and see if it suits your needs.

 Apple’s new sleep tracking feature now logs your sleep into different stages like REM, core, and deep sleep, and your Apple Watch gets data using the accelerometer and heart rate monitor.

 Sleep stages are available on Apple Watch Ultra, SE, and Series 4+.
 This feature is unavailable on Series 3 Apple Watches since it requires watchOS 9+ and iOS 16+.